Football clubs

 1898

-West Hill Rovers were reported to be playing games on the West Hill in 1898, but no other information is known about the team.
+West Hill Rovers were reported to be playing on West Hill in 1898, but nothing else is known about the team.

 1905 - 1907

-West Hill Swifts were formed in 1905 as West Hill FC, but was playing home games at Silverhill in 1906.
-The team competed for the Brassey Cup for three seasons, winning it twice.
+West Hill Swifts were formed in 1905 as West Hill FC, though by 1906 they were playing home games at Silverhill.
+The club competed in the Brassey Cup for three seasons, winning it twice.

 1909 - 1911

-West Hill Athletic was formed in 1909 who then changed name to Hastings Rangers in 1910.
+West Hill Athletic was formed in 1909 and changed name to Hastings Rangers in 1910.

 1923